 |Table of contents||Table of diagrams

-Zokusuji is a Japanese go term, literally meaning "crude line of play" and is often translated as "vulgar move" (俗手 , zokushu, for which the Korean equivalent soksu appears more often in Korean baduk literature ).
+Zokusuji literally means "crude line of play" and is often translated as "vulgar move" (俗手 , zokushu, for which the Korean equivalent soksu appears more often in Korean baduk literature ).
 It may be considered the opposite of tesuji.

 Sometimes the zokusuji (crude line of play) is the correct move.
 In that case we wouldn't call it a vulgar move.
 Most of the time, zokusuji is incorrect, and spoils the correct line of play.
 In that case, we could call it anti-suji.